 GitHub hasn’t provided a way to comment on the diffs, so that aspect of reviews is still awkward.
-We suggest a couple of workarounds here.
 Often you need to be able to make line-by-line comments when you are reviewing a colleague’s work, so this missing functionality is a big minus.

 The rich diffs can also fail on large notebooks, even if the actual differences you are reviewing are small.
 So if you are working in large notebooks, the GitHub diffs won’t be of much use.

 Being able to see figure differences side by side is a big win for reviewing notebooks.
 But changing Matplotlib memory address locations still causes an annoyance.
 The changed memory address output is interpreted as part of the diff, leading to diff blocks from plots you haven’t actually changed: